vanilla-manifesto/vanilla-mock-manifesto/README.md

 ------------

 Any suggetions are welcome.
-Feel free to open issues to discuss about Vanilla DI.
+Feel free to open issues to discuss about Vanilla Mock.